nshern/zeka/README.md

 # Usage
 Zeka is an opinionated cli tool for creating and mainting a zettelkasten note-taking system.

-The tool encourages a flat directory structure of markdown files with containing yaml frontmatter for metadata
+The tool encourages a flat directory structure of markdown files containing yaml frontmatter for metadata

 # Examples
 ## Open quick note